 Check out these beautiful bales of recycling!

 In this game of “urban mining”, some materials are golden, and others … meh.
-That’s why you’ll almost always see cardboard, paper, cans and bottles in the YES column, but other materials may or may not make the cut (think Styrofoam, coffee cups, foil & soft plastics).
-Some materials never make the cut, so please keep them out of the blue bin (I’m looking at you, hazardous waste).
+That’s why you’ll almost always see cardboard, paper, cans and bottles in the YES column, but other materials may or may not make the cut (think Styrofoam, foil & plastic bags).
+Some materials never make the cut, so please keep them out of the blue bin (I’m looking at you, **coffee cups and hazardous waste).

 Fun Fact: it takes just as much energy to make 1 can out of new aluminum vs 20 cans out of recycled aluminum.
 Whoa!

 Your curbside collection is usually not available to big buildings.
 For example, my workplace (UHN) has a different company collecting waste than at my home even though both are located in Toronto.
-Because of its recycler, UHN recycles coffee cups but trashes Styrofoam.
-Meanwhile, at curbside we recycle Styrofoam, but trash coffee cups (though do recycle the lids and sleeves).
+Because of its recycler, UHN trashes Styrofoam.
+Meanwhile, at curbside we recycle Styrofoam.

 Confused yet?
 Head hurting?
 Sit back and have a coffee (but in a reusable mug, save the agro 🙂